cfcv/autonomous_car_driving/README.md

 # autonomous_car_driving
 ## Introduction
-The goal of this project was implement the [NVIDIA paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) using behavioral cloning to make an End-to-End self-driving car with the Udacity [simulator](https://github.com/udacity/self-driving-car-sim)
+The goal of this project was to implement the [NVIDIA paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) using behavioral cloning to make an End-to-End self-driving car with the Udacity [simulator](https://github.com/udacity/self-driving-car-sim)

 ## Track 1